linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 07.06.2025
+- Topic: Web4 Lite
+- Directory: /posts/2025/June/07
+- Description: ``` Imagine: Your very own social network! 🤩 With WEB4 LITE from Linkspreed, you can make that a reality.
+Host your community 🏡 easily on a Raspberry Pi – yes, really! 💪
+The best part?
+You have complete control over your platform. 🚀 No prying eyes, no external servers, just you and your community.
+Design it exactly as you envision it, whether for friends, family, or a special hobby! 🎮🎨 ```

 ### 06.06.2025
 - Topic: Web4 AI
 - Directory: /posts/2025/June/06